zapbampow/bggStats/README.md

 - Feat:only get new data if it hasn't updated in a certain amount of time: save last update time in localStorage and reference when deciding whether to run the get bgg data stuff
 - Feat: no filters for color, new, rating, score, startposition.
 You could add them.
 - Make data downloadable

+## Adding a filter
+### What happens when you select a filter in the main dashboard UI (how does it work)?
+1. The filter data is added or updated in the PlayFilterContext
+2. The useFilteredData hook sees the change and responds
+   - It orders them by their order
+   - It passed the information to the queryService filter function
+3. Using functional programming pipe method, it runs through all the filter options, reducing all the plays down to only the ones that match all the filter options
+   - it knows what to do with each option because of the argFunctionPairs variable
+4. useFilteredData saves the filtered plays in the PlayResultsContext
+5. RecordedPlays component then displays the filtered plays

+### Steps to add a filter
+1. Add filter function to an appropriate filterBy file in `services/queryService`  and export it
+2. In `services/queryService/queryService` import the filter function and add to argFunctionPairs
+3. Add to `app/utils/filterTree` in the listRecordedPlays object, which is used in AddFilterButton to display what filters are add-able
+4. Add an option to `components/bggStats/FilterToComponent` which is used to display proper selector (Combobox, date selector, etc).
+5. If using a combobox, update `components/bggStats/filters/getOptions` to get whatever values you need to display if necessary
+   - also add whatever you need to actually get that data